flux-framework/flux-core/doc/man1/flux-cron.rst

 the current failure count exceeds the configured value.
 By default, *stop-on-failure* is not set.

-By default, flux-cron module keeps information for the last task executed for each cron entry.
-This information can be viewed either via the *flux cron list* or *flux cron dump ID* subcommands.
+By default, the Flux cron module keeps information for the last task executed for each cron entry.
+This information can be viewed either via the :program:`flux cron list` or :program:`flux cron dump ID` subcommands.
 Data such as start and end time, exit status, rank, and PID for the task is available.
 The number of tasks kept for each cron entry may be individually tuned via the :option:`--task-history-count` option, described in the EXTRA OPTIONS section.

 Commands are normally executed immediately on the interval or event trigger for which they are configured.
 However, if the :option:`--sync-event` option is active on the cron module, tasks execution will be deferred until the next synchronization event.
-See the documentation above for *flux cron sync* for more information.
+See the documentation above for :program:`flux cron sync` for more information.

 RESOURCES